- slide 1 of 27

 The parallels between the construction of the USA’s rocket program and that of the Rocket Boys continues in this chapter, which begins with the failures and successes of the space program at this time, including the creation of NASA.

 The biggest part of this chapter though is a bit of news that doesn’t seem, for now, to affect the Rocket Boys directly.
-Due to the lawsuit brought by the parents of the football team, the team has been suspected for the next year.
+Due to the lawsuit brought by the parents of the football team, the team has been suspended for the next year.
 This means, among other things, that Sonny’s brother is not going to be able to get a football scholarship and will have to find another way to go to college.

 The chapter ends with the Rocket Boys beginning construction at their own cape, collecting the materials and building a small shack so that they can launch their rockets safely.